Traders Can Tackle The Market With thinkorswim®

 There are enough thinkorswim indicators to keep traders busy.
 Technical analysis options offer a host of thinkorswim charts.
 There are also eight Fibonacci tools and the Simpler Trading original TTM Squeeze.
 John Carter’s innovative Squeeze Pro is also available on thinkorswim.

 All traders can take advantage of the Company Profile element.
-This third-party research tool is integrated into thinkorswim to provide an in-depth breakdown into key factors affecting the bottom line of companies in the markets.
+This third-party research tool is integrated into thinkorswim to provide an in-depth breakdown of key factors affecting the bottom line of companies in the markets.

 All of these trading elements can seem overwhelming and thinkorswim support is available for anyone who needs guidance.